imacat/flask-digestauth/README.rst

 Writing Tests
 =============

-A test client that handles HTTP Digest Authentication is included.
+You can write tests with our test client that handles HTTP Digest Authentication.
 Example for a unittest testcase:

 ::